Kansas-Style Herbed Pasty

 Drop 2/3 cup filling on half of circle.
 Moisten edges with water and spoon dough over filling.
 Cover filling with the other half of circle.
 Roll edges over and crimp with a fork to seal.

 Place pasties on a baking sheet lined with parchment paper or a silicone baking mat.
-Repeat with remaining dough and filling.
+Repeat with the remaining dough and filling.

 Bake in preheated oven for 45-50 minutes until golden brown.

 In a small saucepan, melt butter and mix in all-purpose flour.
 Slowly whisk in beef stock and stir until it thickens.
-Season with salt, pepper, and dried thyme.
+Season with kosher salt, freshly ground pepper, and dried thyme.

 To serve, pour gravy over pasties or use as a dip.
 This recipe makes 8 pasties.